efrozza/rect-native-screens/README.md

-Boilerpate to scrool views horizontal
+# Boilerpate to scrool views horizontal

+Using: ScrollView, Dimensions